YouTube Competitor Analysis: Reverse-Engineer Top Channels — YT SEO Architect

 How do I find my YouTube competitors?

-Search your target keyword on YouTube, note the top 5-10 channels consistently ranking.
-Filter out channels with over 500K subscribers — they compete on authority, not SEO.
-Focus on channels your size that are growing.
+Search your target keyword on YouTube, note the top channels consistently ranking.
+Filter out larger channels — they compete on authority, not SEO.
+Focus on channels similar in size to yours that are growing.

 Can I see what tags a competitor uses?